IceDefcon/IceNET.Platform/README.md

 # IceNET.NetworkAnalyser
-Detect and Report Anomalies within Computer Network Security https://github.com/IceDefcon/IceNET.NetworkAnalyser/watchers
+Detect and Report Anomalies within the Security of the Computer Network https://github.com/IceDefcon/IceNET.NetworkAnalyser/watchers
 ----------------------------------------------------------------